OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     mysql -p -e "CREATE DATABASE oba; CREATE USER 'oba'@'localhost' IDENTIFIED BY 'newPassword'; GRANT ALL PRIVILEGES ON oba.* TO 'oba'@'localhost'; FLUSH PRIVILEGES;"

 In the above command, replace **newPassword** with something secure.
 This will be the password for the MySQL user oba who will only have access to the database oba.
-When prompted for a password, enter the password of the MySQL root user that you set while installing MySQL.
+When prompted for a password, enter the password of the MySQL root user that you set while installing MySQL, earlier in this guide.

 ## Stop the Tomcat 8 Service
-To prepare for deployment, we need to stop the Tomcat 8 service.
+To prepare for deployment, you need to stop the Tomcat 8 service.
 To do this run the following command:

 `service tomcat8 stop`